w3f/polkadot-validator-setup/README.md

 * bind to the localhost interface, so that they only allow incoming connections from the proxy.

-The setup also configures a firewall in which the default p2p ports are closed for incoming connections and only the proxy port is open.
+The setup also configures a firewall in which the default p2p port is closed for incoming connections and only the proxy port is open.

 ## Workflow